EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Hopefully, all of the preparation you take will never be necessary and your dog will never be lost.
 If your dog is lost, remember most dogs are found and with the precautions mentioned above: up-to-date dog tags, tattoos and microchip implantations will aid in the safe return of your dog.

-## CHEWING
+## \index{chewing}CHEWING

 My dog and I were walking down the street one day and passed a lady working in her yard.
 "Oh, what a pretty basenji", she exclaimed as she came down to visit.
 "I used to have a basenji, but she chewed everything so bad we had to give her up.
 We only had her a week!"

 ![](images/BAS39.png)

-Yes, it is true that basenji puppies can be chewing machines.
+Yes, it is true that basenji puppies can be \index*{chewing} machines.
 The inherited tendency to investigate the surroundings is very strong in a young dog.
 Evolution encourages your pups to use their mouths to learn about their environment, as well as to find additional food sources.

-Your success in preventing chewing problems depends on how effectively you can channel your puppy's tendency toward acceptable toys rather than household goods.
+Your success in preventing \index*{chewing} problems depends on how effectively you can channel your puppy's tendency toward acceptable toys rather than household goods.

 One common mistake people frequently make is to provide the pup with old socks or shoes.
 The puppy, however, cannot distinguish between an old shoe and a good shoe.
-If he learns that chewing leather is acceptable, then all leather goods become fair game.
+If he learns that \index*{chewing} leather is acceptable, then all leather goods become fair game.

 Never leave a puppy unattended unless he's restricted to a damage proof area or in a crate.
 You wouldn't leave a toddler alone---why would you trust a puppy?
 You know that your basenji will chew on something, so you can't blame him when he does.
 Your puppy is not purposefully trying to be malicious or destructive.
 It is his instinct to chew.

 It is your fault for giving him the opportunity.
 Do not punish your puppy when you find a chewed object after the fact.
 Your puppy's mind probably won't make the connection.
 (An adult basenji knows better, but not a puppy).
 All you can do is clean up the mess and resolve to not let it happen again.
 But, you say, "He looks so guilty when I scold him, he must know what he did wrong."
 How can you be sure your basenji makes the connection between the mess on the floor and his making the mess?
 Try this experiment: Drop a piece of tissue on the floor and bring your basenji to it and scold him.
 He will probably act very guilty, even though he has done nothing wrong.
 What connection has he made?

-Make sure that his acceptable chewing items cannot be swallowed or chewed into splinters.
+Make sure that his acceptable \index*{chewing} items cannot be swallowed or chewed into splinters.
 Some suggestions are hard nylon bone, hard rubber toy, Floss Rope, Gumabone, rawhide (when supervised).

 When he begins to chew something he shouldn't, correct him with a loud NO and remove the object.
 Immediately offer him one of his toys, but do not force it into his mouth.
-Spray or dab the unacceptable items with a preparation that will discourage chewing such as Chew-Stop, Bitter Apple, rubbing alcohol, Tabasco Sauce, or clove oil, then put it into his mouth.
+Spray or dab the unacceptable items with a preparation that will discourage \index*{chewing} such as Chew-Stop, Bitter Apple, rubbing alcohol, Tabasco Sauce, or clove oil, then put it into his mouth.
 Praise him when he spits it out.

 Take him to all electrical cords within reach and repeat the procedure.
 Remember to praise him when he spits out the cord.

 You may also wish to try dipping a Q-Tip in one of these substances.
-Insert the Q-Tip into the unsuspecting puppy's mouth while he is chewing on an unacceptable object.
+Insert the Q-Tip into the unsuspecting puppy's mouth while he is \index*{chewing} on an unacceptable object.
 (Don't forewarn him.)
 Repeated consistently, soon, he'll find his toys are the only safe ones to chew on.
 This method doesn't scent the actual objects, making a choice between his toys and forbidden objects based on experience, not by a given scent.

 Pick up all potentially harmful objects such as needles, bottle caps, or anything else that could be easily ingested.

 Get into the habit of looking for trouble before it occurs.

 Basenjis LOVE to get into things such as the garbage and the dirty underwear.
 They also quickly learn how to open the kitchen cabinets to get to those enticing odors.
 Recently, I knew a basenji that chewed up a fur jacket.
 Basenjis have been known to chew such things as pillows, couches, chairs, car seats, quilts, chair and table legs, corners of coffee tables, door jambs, rugs, any bedding you put in the crate, curtains, and anything plastic.
 Basenjis also make great paper shredders and love to tear any piece of Kleenex, cardboard, disposable diaper (new or used), and newspaper into tiny pieces.
-This chewing behavior, uncontrolled, may result in poisoning or other serious health problems.
+This \index*{chewing} behavior, uncontrolled, may result in poisoning or other serious health problems.

 Basenji puppies will chew on anything when given the opportunity.
 Please take some precautions to help your pup through a troublesome stage of development without harm to himself or to your home.
 Do both of you a favor and start him out right.
 Please follow the recommendations of your Breeder, and crate or confine your basenji when you are not there to watch him.